 In Search of Lost Irony

-We ate lunch at Le Girelier, which was on the harbour, overlooking the hundreds of really, really big, expensive boats.
-I thought the boats in Cannes were big but they were nothing compared to St Tropez's fleet.
+St Tropez itself is very pretty.
+We ate lunch at Le Girelier, which is on the harbour, overlooking the hundreds of really, really big and expensive boats.
 Most of the owners had created a sofa area at the back of their boats and were lounging casually with bottles of champagne while tourists gaped and took photos of the sheer decadence.
-The owners of the boat nearest to where we were sitting - two men wearing sharp suits even though it was almost 30 degrees - had two crew members helping them: one girl and one guy.
-The girl got let off hosing down duty probably on the understanding that she would go and sunbathe topless on the top deck, as is the tradition in St Tropez.

-Lunch itself was really good - a perfectly cooked filet de boeuf followed by some strawberry and mint sorbet.
-The parents opted for the local speciality, Tarte Tropezienne, which are two conjoined brioche-like things, filled with custard.
-Apparently they are supposed to resemble the pert, round buttocks of Brigitte Bardot, St T's most famous resident, back in the day.
+Lunch itself was really good — a perfectly cooked filet de boeuf followed by some strawberry and mint sorbet.
+My parents opted for the local speciality, Tarte Tropezienne, which are two conjoined brioche-like pastries, filled with custard.
+Apparently they are supposed to resemble the pert rear of Brigitte Bardot, St T's most famous resident, back in the day.

 The return voyage to Cannes was rather inclement but at least there were none of the storms the BBC weather site has been predicting for days.
 Docking in Cannes, though, the streets were soaked and we saw some very soggy Mad Men cursing that their perfect hair had been ruined by the downpour.